On April 1, 2023, the minimum wage for federally regulated workers in Canada was increased to $16.55 per hour.

-Federally regulated workers know that they are not subject generally to Ontario laws.
-For instance they are under the Canada Labour Code instead of the Ontario Employment Standards Act, 2000.
+Federally regulated workers are generally not subject to provincial laws.
+In Ontario, for example, the employment rights of Federal workers fall under the Canada Labour Code, instead of the Ontario Employment Standards Act, 2000.

-If you are an employer or an employee who needs legal advice based on how the changes to the Ontario and Federal Laws affect you, make sure to contact Monkhouse Law.
+If you are an employer or an employee who needs legal advice based on how the changes to the Ontario and federal laws affect you, please contact Monkhouse Law.

 Monkhouse Law is an employment law firm located in Toronto focusing on workers’ issues.
 Give us a call at 416-907-9249 or fill out this quick form.
 We offer a free 30-minute phone consultation.